twosigma/Cook/jobclient/python/docs/source/usage.rst

 The client library can also be used to query the status of a running job on Cook.
-The following example shows one method of waiting until a job has finished running on Cook, and then printing its status.
+The following example shows one method of waiting until a job has finished running on Cook, and then printing its state.

 ::

     import time

     from cookclient import JobClient
-    from cookclient.jobs import State as JobState
+    from cookclient.jobs import Status as JobStatus

     COOK_URL = 'http://localhost:12321'

     client = JobClient(COOK_URL)
     job = client.query('123e4567-e89b-12d3-a456-426614174000')
-    while job.state != JobState.COMPLETED:
+    while job.status != JobStatus.COMPLETED:
         time.sleep(15)
         job = client.query('123e4567-e89b-12d3-a456-426614174000')

-    print(job.status)
+    print(job.state)

 Killing a Job
 -------------